 It's good form to reply to people who message you on Twitter.
 Some conversations on Twitter are private and some are public.
 You can find private messages under the "direct messages" tab.
 You can send private replies to specific users via the "direct message" feature.
 You should send direct messages when sharing sensitive information like email addresses or phone numbers, or to follow-up on a private discussion.

-Of note, only people following both of your accounts will see your reply to other users in their feed.
-So a tweet such as: "@John, I like your shirt"will only show up for people following both you and John.
+Note that only people following both of your accounts will see your reply to other users in their feed.
+So a tweet such as: "@John, I like your shirt" will only show up for people following both you and John.

 If you want more people to see it, add something before the @username in your response, for example: "Hey @John, I like your shirt" and then that tweet will show up both on your wall and into the feeds of all the people who follow you.
 Use your best judgment as to whether your response will make sense to people not following the whole conversation in their feeds.